autowarefoundation/autoware/common/tier4_vehicle_rviz_plugin/README.md

 ## Purpose

-This plugin provides a visual and easy-to-understand display of vehicle speed, turn signal and steering status.
+This plugin provides a visual and easy-to-understand display of vehicle speed, turn signal, steering status and acceleration.

 ## Inputs / Outputs